 - Swish with hydrogen peroxide for 1 minute, mornings and nights.

-Even though mouth washing isn't an alternative to brushing, it helps to have a clean mouth.
+Even though mouth washing isn't an alternative to regular brushing, it helps to have a clean mouth.

 Using Mouthwash Before Brushing